 But there are a few problems for those planning to watch the May 18 leg of the Amgen Tour of California on this scenic peak.
 How, exactly, will the many thousands of them get here?
 Where will they park?
 And, er, what happens when they need to go the bathroom?

 Eager fans snapped up every available camping spot at Mt.
-Diablo State Park weeks ago, but already state park officials say they may need to cancel some of those reservations to keep private cars off the upper half of the 11-mile, dead-end road up the mountain,
+Diablo State Park weeks ago, but already state park officials say they may need to cancel some of those reservations to keep private cars off the upper half of the 11-mile, dead-end road up the mountain, or to reallocate campsites to race workers.

 Organizers have decided to bar fans on race day from driving farther uphill than the junction ranger station halfway up the mountain.
 That means the public will have to hike or pedal at least 4.6 miles uphill to see the finish amid a rugged park setting where water faucets and restrooms are few.
 And the trek could be much farther if lower parking spaces go as fast as expected.

 "We know it's a challenge to stage a race to a mountaintop with one road leading in and one road leading out," said Dan Stefanisko, the chief ranger of Mt.
 Diablo State Park.
 "We know it will be a popular event, and we're working with the Amgen people to prepare.
-First and foremost, safety will be our top
+First and foremost, safety will be our top priority."

 Space is limited